whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Why did the Zapatistas stand up to the Mexican government this way?
 Why was it worth putting themselves through such difficult times?

 The Zapatistas had suffered under Spanish and then Mexican rule for 500 years.
-Their rallying cry was _Ya Basta!_, _Enough!_.
-Mexican rulers exploited them "without caring that we are dying of hunger and curable diseases, without caring that we have nothing, absolutely nothing, not a decent roof, no land, no work, no health, no food, no education."
+Their rallying cry was _Ya Basta!_, _Enough!_ Mexican rulers exploited them "without caring that we are dying of hunger and curable diseases, without caring that we have nothing, absolutely nothing, not a decent roof, no land, no work, no health, no food, no education."
 Despite the facade of elections, they could not choose leaders they actually respected or avoid corporate exploitation.[xxx-first declaration of the lacandon jungle]<sup>,</sup>[xxx-ezln preparing 10 years]

 One commander said, "Para todos, todo, para nosotros nada" -- For everyone, everything; for us, nothing.
 Each person offers their gifts for the good of the group.
 This person acknowledged that being a Zapatista was difficult.
 They sometimes only have hard tortillas to eat, and sometimes they fall sick due to poor food.
 They often sleep on hard floors or can't sleep for days and nights.
 Their lives are often at risk.[xxx-original instructions|return ancient council]